-Study ties early menopause to heart attack, strokeSeptember 28th, 2012 in Health /
+Study ties early menopause to heart attack, strokeSeptember 28, 2012 in Medicine & Health / Health

 Women who experience early menopause are more likely to have a heart attack or stroke than women whose menopause occurs at a later age, according to a new study by Melissa Wellons, M.D., assistant professor of Medicine in the Vanderbilt Division of Diabetes, Endocrinology and Metabolism.

 Wellons conducted the research while working at the University of Alabama-Birmingham and it is published in the current issue of Menopause: The Journal of The North American Menopause Society.

 She said the study is especially important because cardiovascular disease is the leading cause of death in U.S. women.